grafana/alloy/docs/design/908-proposal-process.md

 ## Background

-[An introduction of the necessary background and the propoasl being solved by the proposed change.]
+[An introduction of the necessary context and the proposal being solved by the proposed change.
+Background should include why the proposal is necessary and what problem it solves.]

 ## Proposal